peter-ch/MultiNEAT2/README.md

-# MultiNEAT
+# MultiNEAT2

-MultiNEAT is a powerful, open–source C++ implementation of NEAT (NeuroEvolution of Augmenting Topologies) with Python bindings.
-MultiNEAT evolves neural networks by gradually complexifying their topology while optimizing connection weights.
+MultiNEAT2 is a powerful, open–source C++ implementation of NEAT (NeuroEvolution of Augmenting Topologies) with Python bindings.
+MultiNEAT2 evolves neural networks by gradually complexifying their topology while optimizing connection weights.
 The project features a full C++ library (with modern C++17 features) plus a Python module (via pybind11) that lets you experiment with neuroevolution, run training simulations (for example on the XOR problem), and visualize results using networkx and matplotlib.

+I named this MultiNEAT2 to keep the original MultiNEAT intact.
+Development of the original library is shutting down and work continues on this new project.

 ---